Published 2 Jul 2026

 2. FlowForma

-Best for: Mid-sized and enterprise organizations seeking no-code workflow automation with governance and alignment with Microsoft 365.
+Best for: Mid-sized and enterprise organizations seeking no-code workflow automation for business users with governance IT and alignment with Microsoft 365.

 FlowForma’s Product Demo